-- Terminating service provider completes the call to the called party.
+- The terminating service provider completes the call to the called party.

-- Outbound calls from Bandwidth customers using Bandwidth U.S. phone numbers are signed with “A” or full attestation.
+- Outbound calls from Bandwidth customers using U.S. phone numbers in their account are signed with “A” or full attestation.

-- Outbound calls from Bandwidth customers using non-Bandwidth U.S. phone numbers are signed with “B” or partial attestation.
+- Outbound calls from Bandwidth customers using phone numbers that are not in their account are signed with “B” or partial attestation.

 - Bandwidth doesn’t currently sign any calls with “C” or gateway attestation.